Mu93/ecommerce-app/README.md

 # Modern Full Stack E-Commerce Application with Next.js v14 & Stripe & Sanity

-**Build and Deploy a fully responsive Modern Full Stack E-commerce application with Payments functionality**.
 With Modern design, animations, the ability to add and edit products on the go using a CMS, all advanced cart functionalities, and most importantly the complete integration with Stripe so that you can cover REAL payments.
-This is the best e-commerce website project that you can currently find on YouTube!

 This is an overview of the key features and components commonly found in an e-commerce app:
 - Advanced React Best Practices such as